-00:00 Introduction by Peter Bagrov, Curator in Charge, Moving Image Department, George Eastman Museum 04:54 The Trespasser
+00:00 Introduction by Peter Bagrov, Senior Curator, Moving Image Department, George Eastman Museum

 The Trespasser (US 1929)